Hazardous waste, paint and chemicals

 - contaminated soils such as acid sulphate soils

-- liquid wastes of any nature whether contained or not, such as beer and dairy products
+- liquid waste of any nature, whether contained or not, such as beer or dairy products

 - any soluble acid or alkali acidic and basic compounds

 - whole tyres, less than 1.2 metres in diameter

 - any other material classified as unsuitable for disposal at a Solid Waste Landfill Class 1 Facility

 - Paint can be disposed of in your household garbage bin, provided it has first been dried out.
 You can do this by pouring the paint onto kitty litter or newspaper.

 - Dry, empty paint tins can be disposed of in your household recycling bin.

 - Unwanted paint can also be disposed of, free of charge, at the Community Recycling Centre at the Awaba Waste Management Facility or at biannual Chemical CleanOut events.